 Then position your arms, so you have a slight bend of about 20-40 degrees in the elbows.

-These tips should help you avoid common knee and shoulder injuries which are common among bikers.
-If anything feels uncomfortable or if you experience pain, see a bike fit specialist to check your bike out and a physical therapist to check your body out.
+These tips should help you avoid common knee and shoulder injuries that are common among bikers.
+If anything feels uncomfortable or if you experience pain, see a bike fit specialist check your bike out and a physical therapist to check your body out.
 Likewise, if you are suffering acute spinal pain due to incorrect bike posture, you may need to seek the advice of a specialist neurosurgeon like Dr Timothy Steel.
 Even so, it seems essential to maintain a correct sitting posture to prevent any serious health problems.

 Another surprise to most riders is that to decrease pressure on the knee joints, low back and quad muscles, you want to be pedaling at a high cadence-even on a flat road.
 Lower the gear so you’re pedaling about 90-100 rotations per minute, which might feel really fast.

 Insider tip: Sing the Bee Gees Stayin’ Alive in your head (or play it on your phone) while you pedal to get a feel for the speed.

 The bike you choose will depend on your plans for it.
 If you’re new to biking and will encounter hills, look for a bike that has low gearing, so you can decrease the resistance for bigger hills.
 Brooke Jackson breaks down the differences between cruiser, commuter, mountain, and electric bikes.